 The bill amends existing New Mexico law regarding the qualifications for the appointment and certification of law enforcement officers.
-It specifies that individuals appointed as special deputy sheriffs, marshals, police officers, or other peace officers must either be citizens of the United States or have authorization to work from the United States Citizenship and Immigration Services.
-This requirement is reflected in the amendments to Section 29-1-9, Section 29-2-6, and Section 29-7-6 of the New Mexico Statutes Annotated (NMSA) 1978, ensuring that all law enforcement personnel meet these citizenship or work authorization criteria.
+It introduces a requirement that individuals must either be citizens of the United States or have authorization to work from the United States Citizenship and Immigration Services.
+This change is reflected in multiple sections, including Section 29-1-9, which outlines the appointment of peace officers, and Section 29-2-6, which details the qualifications for members of the New Mexico state police.

 Final Version: 29-1-9, 29-2-6, 29-7-6